 -Pam Grice, the Crochetpreneur

-Maximizing Your Crochet Sales: Ideas for Spring Craft Fairs
+Maximizing Your Crochet Sales: Ideas to Sell at Spring Craft Fairs

-Crochet Craft Fair Ideas to Maximize Spring Sales
+Crochet Craft Fair Ideas to Sell More this Spring

 Spring markets differ vastly from their fall and winter counterparts.
 The vibe is unique, with an ambiance that is light, refreshing, and full of promise.
-Consider these crochet craft fair ideas I wish I had known when I started selling at spring markets:
+Consider these crochet craft fair ideas I wish I had known when I started to sell at spring markets:

 1. Spring weather is your frenemy